- Let’s Go Exploring: Cusco and the Lost City of Macchu Picchu - May 29, 2023

 - Big Tech Is Laying Off Workers: Is Your Job Next? - May 1, 2023

-If the last few weeks has shown us anything, it’s that this crazy world we live in is pretty damned unpredictable.
+If the last few weeks in the news has shown us anything, it’s that this crazy world we live in is pretty damned unpredictable.

 Last week, we talked about the resurrection of the Republican’s efforts to dismantle Obamacare, an issue we thought had been put to bed months ago.
 At the time of us writing that, it looked like those efforts were spiralling towards certain doom once again, but then in an 11th-hour arm-twisting session administered by President Trump to rebellious lawmakers, the Republicans managed to pass their health care repeal bill by a single vote.

 The House passed legislation Thursday to repeal and replace Obamacare, as Republicans came closer than ever to realizing their seven-year pledge to overturn the Democratic law and remake health insurance for millions of Americans.

 The bill now moves to the Senate, where GOP senators have already declared it dead on arrival and are pledging to come up with their own proposal from scratch.

 Within minutes of the House passing a bill to repeal the Affordable Care Act, Sen. Lamar Alexander (R-Tenn.) took to the Senate floor to congratulate the other body, and pronounce the legislation all but dead.

 House Health Care Repeal Is Already Dead In The Senate, HuffingtonPost